pradyotprksh/development_learning/python/UdemyCourse/2022_Python_Bootcamp/README.md

 # Python Learnings

+**NOTE: Use the main.py file and follow the sequence to see the example of each topic**

 ## Why Python?
 * Designed for clear, logical code that is easy to read and learn.
 * Lots of existing libraries and frameworks are already available.